February to April

 Club contact details are available on this site.

-$115 registration cost which will cover you to the end of 2017.
+$120 player registration cost which will cover you for 365 days.
 This fee will cover membership with Basketball Queensland, including a simple Insurance policy (please check BQ website for coverage).
 A club fee of $15 is also included which will be passed on to your club.

 Game fees are $70 per team / game.

-The League will start on 6th February 2017 and run for approximately 10 weeks.
+The League will start on the week of the 4th February 2019 and run for approximately 10 weeks.

 A grade will be played on Monday nights between 6pm – 10pm

-A-res grade (Men) & B grade (Women) will be played on Tuesday nights between 6pm – 10pm.
+C grade (Men) & B grade (Social Women) will be played on Tuesday nights between 6pm – 10pm.

-B & C grade (Men) will be played on Wednesday nights between 6pm – 10pm.
+B grade (Men) will be played on Wednesday nights between 6pm – 10pm.

 (The last game to start at 9pm).

-Nominations must be done through the TBA affiliated clubs.
+Nominations must be done through the TBA affiliated clubs via direct contact with the Competitions Administrator.

 - Tentative game time slots will be as follows: 6pm, 7pm, 8pm & 9pm